Microsoft word - 15 16 mns mnea.docx

 You can gain valuable tax advantages if you estimate your expected expenses carefully and have an appropriate amount placed in your Account(s).

 However, because of the tax advantages that these Accounts offer, the Internal Revenue Service (IRS) imposes certain restrictions.
-The following special rules apply:
+The following

 Forfeiture

 The IRS rules require than any unused money remaining in your Account(s) at year end (or after the grace period) will be forfeited.
-Stated simply,
+Stated simply

 you will lose any money that is not used at the end of the year.
 This is known as the "use-it-or-lose-it" rule.
 This may seem unfair, but remember,

 this account is not intended to be a tax shelter.
 It is meant to provide a tax-saving way to pay eligible medical or dependent care expenses.
-Therefore, the left over money will not be returned to participants.
-If you plan your contributions carefully, these rules shouldn't create a problem.
-It's

-important to estimate your eligible expenses as accurately as possible.
 Remember, you must submit claims within 90 days after the end of the

 plan year, or you will forfeit any money remaining in your account.
+How To File A Reimbursement Request

 When you have reimbursable expenses, you must send a completed claim form and the itemized bill or invoice for the service received to: